Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: Introduction

-In the present paper, we intend to approximate some junction problems by a suitable combinations of delayed thermostats.
-Every thermostat is characterized by its two thresholds ($\varepsilon$ and $-\varepsilon$ in the preceding description) and, starting from the results in \cite{Ba}, we study the limit of the value functions $V_\varepsilon$ and of the HJB problem when the threshold distance $\varepsilon$ tends to zero, and hence recovering the junction situation.
+In the present paper, we approximate some junction problems by a suitable combinations of delayed thermostats.
+Every thermostat is characterized by its two thresholds ($\varepsilon$ and $-\varepsilon$ in the preceding description).
+We study the limit of the value functions $V_\varepsilon$ and of the HJB problem when the threshold distance $\varepsilon$ tends to zero, and hence recovering the junction situation.

-In Barles-Briani-Chasseigne \cite{BaBrCh}, among others, a one-dimensional two-fold junction problem as the one described here above, is also studied and some possible approximations are given.
-In the present paper we then introduce a different kind of approximation (the thermostatic one) and we recover, with a different kind of proof, similar results: we characterize the limit problem and we get that the limit of $V_\varepsilon$ is the corresponding maximal viscosity subsolution.
-This corresponds to the value function of the junction optimal control problem where, on the junction point, some further dynamics are considered: the ones given by the suitable convexification of ``outward pointing" dynamics (``regular" dynamics in \cite{BaBrCh}) and somehow corresponding to stable equilibria on the junction point (stable equilibria of dynamics interpreted as forces).

-In the case of a ``threefold" junction (see \cref{threejunction}) the convexification of dynamics on the junction point seems to be not more applicable (the physical interpretation as forces equilibrium is also failing).
-However, inspired by the previous thermostatic approximation, we introduce a special kind of ``convexification parameters" that somehow corresponds to the length of the time intervals that the dynamics spends on every single branch of a ``threefold" thermostatic approximation.
-Here, we have more than one way for passing to the limit in the thermostatic approximation and we recover some uniqueness results for those limit problems in the sense of maximal subsolution.
-Note that the threefold junction problem may also be extended to the case of manifold junction problem.